Benefits of Cranberry Consumption

 I remember going cranberry picking once with friends as a kid.
 We were picking so that my friends' mom could make cranberry sauce.
 They were growing between two islands in a shallow swampy type bush.

 Cranberries are found in cooler climates in areas of the US and Canada.

 They thrive on low creeping bushes and shrubs.
-Bog conditions are perfect for this crop and they do very well in this type of
+Bog conditions are perfect for this crop and they do very well in this type of growing area.

 The bogs are usually flooded at harvest time, and this produces some interesting advantages.
 They don't grow there actually, they float.